zowe/docs-site/docs/user-guide/server-side-install-overview.md

 ![Install the Zowe z/OS runtime](../images/install/install.png)

 The Zowe z/OS binaries are distributed in the following installation formats.
 They contain the same contents but you install them by using different methods.
-You can choose which method to use depending on your needs.
 ### Runtime installation methods details

-Choose one of the following methods to install the Zowe server-side components on z/OS.
+Select one of the following methods to install the Zowe server-side components on z/OS.
 <!-- Add the advantages and disadvantanges to each method -->

    - **Convenience build**

      Zowe z/OS binaries are packaged as a PAX file which is a full product install.
-Transfer this to a USS directory and expand its contents.
-Using the [zwe](installandconfig.md#zwe-server-command) command `zwe install` will extract a number of PDS members contain load modules, JCL scripts, and PARMLIB entries.
+Transfer this PAX file to a USS directory and expand its contents.
+Use the [zwe](installandconfig.md#zwe-server-command) command `zwe install` to extract a number of PDS members which contain load modules, JCL scripts, and PARMLIB entries.

      To obtain and install the convenience build, see [Installing Zowe runtime from a convenience build](install-zowe-zos-convenience-build.md).